JorSanders/Laravel-youtube-tutorial/README.md

 # Run php applications with a Nginx host and a MySQL database

 Docker running Nginx, PHP-FPM, MySQL

+INTENDED FOR DEVELOPMENT, insecurities excist for production enviroments

 If you are using this repository and find any bugs, have any feature requests or feedback.
 Please message me I am always looking to improve.
 Pull Requests are always welcome too of course :D